ShivamDa/House-Price-Prediction-Kaggle/README.md

-### In this Dataset , I didnt had the Ideal values of output, So I was not able to check accurecy.
+### In this Dataset , I didn't had the Ideal values of output, So I was not able to check accurecy.
 But I could have checked it with RMSE values.